5 Medical Website Design Tips to Enhance User Experience

 Tip 1: Know Your Target Audience When You design your Medical Website

-As intuitive as it may seem, knowing your users is the first step towards building a website with optimal UX design.
+As intuitive as it may seem, knowing your users is the first step toward building a website with optimal UX design.

 An EMDR therapy practice (Eye Movement Desensitization and Reprocessing) may well have a broad audience of potential clients.
 However, many people who could benefit greatly from EMDR therapy do not even know that such a treatment exists.